 It is well known that car tyres with a low rolling resistance make for very fuel efficient tyres.
-Yet, what else can you do to drive fuel efficiently?
+However they’re not the only thing that can help your economical driving.

-Actually, there is quite a lot you can do to use the most efficient fuel where possible.
-In this post, we will look at the optimal driving speed, how the weight and aerodynamics improve or hinder your fuel efficiency, as well as the various car parts that are worth paying attention to.
+Actually, there is quite a lot you can do to save fuel where possible.
+This post will look at the optimal driving speed, how the weight and aerodynamics improve or hinder your fuel efficiency, as well as the various car parts that are worth paying attention to.

 What speed you drive at changes the amount of fuel consumed by the engine.
 There are various reasons for this, involving the mechanics of the engine and the ratio of power required compared to the power output used purely for driving.

-As for the weight, this is the same argument - the more weight there is, the more power is required to move the vehicle.
+As for the weight, there is the same argument - the more a car weighs, the more power is required to move the vehicle.
 Because of this, you should keep the car as light as possible.
 Usually, this can be achieved through clearing out the boot of items that aren’t needed.
 Again, fixtures such as roof and bike racks add weight, even when they are not in use.
 The influence on driving speed is most visible when starting from a standstill.
 When accelerating, this weight pushes down onto the tyres, requiring energy to move.

 For the car engine to work at peak efficiency, there needs to be an ideal balance of fuel and air.
-The latter is required to introduce oxygen and the air filter serves to remove any dust or pollutants that would hinder the combustion process.
+The latter is required to introduce oxygen and the air filter removes any dust or pollutants that would hinder the combustion process.
 Of course, the air filter becomes clogged as a result, and this influences the amount of air that gets through to the engine.

 Similar to air filters, your oxygen and airflow sensors help control the engine’s efficiency.
 These monitor the airflow from the exhaust, in the case of oxygen sensors, and the airflow into the engine and many modern cars will use this data to adjust the fuel injection.
 As a result, a faulty sensor will disrupt the intake of your engine, often resulting in less fuel efficiency.
 This is hard for drivers to notice, but the sensors should be inspected around 100,000 miles or so, just to be sure they are working correctly.

 Of course, this also includes your tyres.
-We’ve already mentioned that a low rolling resistance offers great fuel efficiency.
-Yet this only applies if the tyres are in good condition.
+A low rolling resistance offers low fuel consumption only if your tyres are in good condition.
 As the tyres wear down, the rolling resistance will likely change, alongside a multitude of other driving factors, such as driving comfort and grip.
 As such, it helps to change your tyres on a regular basis, to ensure a decent level of performance and rolling resistance.